HL7/fhir-pdmp/input/pagecontent/index.md

 - **PDMP response:** A message, sent by a PDMP Responder that particular PDMP Requester that submitted a specific  PDMP request.
 The message may include any combination of: the PDMP history in discrete data, a URL to a formatted PDMP history report, additional alerts and message, error messages, and other relevant information.

 - **PDMP history:** The content of a PDMP response including pertinent patient, pharmacy, prescriber, and dispensation records.
-The PDMP Responder may also include alerts, administration records, and other information as appropriate or as required by policy or regulation.==
+The PDMP Responder may also include alerts, administration records, and other information as appropriate or as required by policy or regulation.

 ### Content and Organization